Are you trying to make sure your TV doesn’t cost you a fortune to run every month?

 #2 Use Eco Modes

-By using Eco Mode, or Power Saver mode, your TV is designed to lower its brightness down to a certain point, as well as use fewer resources and draw less power – all while delivering virtually the same level of performance.
+By using Eco Mode, or Power Saver mode, your TV is designed to lower its brightness to a certain point, use fewer resources, and draw less power – all while delivering virtually the same level of performance.

-Depending on the make and model of your device, there might be a button to enable this on your remote, or you might have to mess with the TV’s internal settings in the Menu section.
-Whatever the case may be, it’s almost a certainty that you’ll find this Mode somewhere in there.
+Depending on the make and model of your device, there’s probably a button to enable Eco Mode on your remote, or you’ll have to mess with the TV’s internal settings in the Menu section.
+Whatever the case, it’s almost certain that you’ll find the Eco Mode somewhere in there.

 #3 Consider EnergyStar

-Well… to put it simply, it’s one of the most respected energy-efficiency ratings out there.
-When an appliance/device is EnergyStar-rated, it means that it has been tried and tested several times, and has been found to deliver great results while using as little power as possible considering its running requirements.
+Well… to put it simply, Energy Star is one of the most respected energy-efficiency ratings out there.
+When an appliance/device is EnergyStar-rated, it means that it has been tried and tested several times and has been found to deliver great results while using as little power as possible, considering its running requirements.

 #4 Choose LCD

-There are many differences between LCD and newer technologies like OLED, ULED, and QLED, including the way in which they show color, how accurate the dark and light tones are, and, of course, how much power they draw.
+There are many differences between LCD and newer technologies like OLED, ULED, and QLED, including how they show color, how accurate the dark and light tones are, and, of course, how much power they draw.

 #5 Buy a Smaller Screen

 I know what you’re thinking.
 When it comes to TVs, the bigger, the better.
-And while I’d normally agree with you, sometimes we tend to exaggerate our needs and go overboard.
+And while I’d normally agree with you, sometimes we exaggerate our needs and go overboard.

-If the area you normally watch TV in is on the smaller side, you might not need a +65-inch TV screen, especially not if it’s a 4K display, as you can notice a lot of detail with those, even from afar.
+If the area you normally watch TV in is on the smaller side, you don’t need a +65-inch TV screen, especially not if it’s a 4K display, as you can notice a lot of detail with those, even from afar.

 Who knows?
 Maybe owning a smaller screen will bother you more than paying a couple of extra dollars in utilities!

-I hope this piece and the calculator I created have helped you estimate how much you’re paying to watch your favorite shows on your device.
-Remember that there are many things you can do to reduce your TV’s power consumption and pay a little less in utilities each month.
+Remember, the running costs will vary depending on different factors, such as the electricity rate in your area, the usage frequency, and your TV’s backlight technology.
+Don’t forget that there are many things you can do to reduce your TV’s power consumption and pay a little less in utilities each month.

 Thank you very much for sticking with me all the way to the end.
 If this article proved useful and answered your most burning questions, please check out our other resources below and consider subscribing to our newsletter.